KateDen/Onegin/README.md

 # Onegin

-This program can sort the text from a file in strihgt and reverse order and output the original one.
+This program can sort the text from a file in direct and reverse order and output the original one.
 The text should be in English.